fyrkov/refcards/AWS/ASG.md

 Advice: use ready-to-use AMIs to reduce configuration time (EC2 user data script, etc).

+:exclamation: When there are multiple policies in force at the same time, there's a chance that each policy could instruct ASG to scale out (or in) at the same time.
+Then ASG chooses the policy that provides the largest capacity for both scale-out and scale-in.

 #### ASG Termination policies
 1. Default.
 Choose the AZ with most instances.
 Delete the instance with the oldest launch configuration.